madhulikavecha/HarryKartRace/README.md

 When you are done zip the project (without the target folder) and send it back to us.
 You can leave the .git folder if you want.

-Considerations around project :
+##Considerations around project :

-1.If the race time of two or more participants are same then same position rank will be given 2.Top 3 positions will be displayed in output.
+1.If the race time of two or more participants are same then same position rank will be given 2.Top 3 positions of participants will be displayed in output.
-3.If participant speed is less 0- race didnt start : That participant is  out of race.
+3.If participant speed is less 0 - race didnt start : That participant is  out of race.
 4.Minimum participants of race is 3.

-Run :
+##Run :

 This project contains only 1 post method.
-Hence cannot be tested via browser.It can be tested via CURL or POSTMAN. please go to "resources" directory and execute the following command: curl command to test : curl -X POST -d @input_0.xml -H "Content-Type:application/xml" http://localhost:8080/api/play
+Hence cannot be tested via browser.It can be tested via CURL. please go to "resources" directory and execute the following command:

+curl command to test : curl -X POST -d @input_0.xml -H "Content-Type:application/xml" http://localhost:8080/api/play